dityas/Protos/README.md

 # Protos
 ## A level 1 factored Interactive POMDP (I-POMDP) solver

 Protos is a level 1 factored I-POMDP solver developed at [THINC Lab @ UGA](http://thinc.cs.uga.edu/).
-It uses Jesse Hoey's implementation of the Symbolic Perseus POMDP solver and extends it to solve IPOMDPs.
+It uses Jesse Hoey's implementation of the Symbolic Perseus POMDP solver and extends it to solve I-POMDPs.
 The pre built JAR file is in the `Protos/build/` directory.

 ******